webvijayi/instasell-acp-woocommerce/readme.txt

 *   **Turns Your Store Into an AI-Ready Merchant:** Creates all the REST API endpoints required by the ACP, generates a machine-readable product feed, and handles the entire checkout process.
 *   **Connects Directly With ChatGPT:** Your products can be surfaced in ChatGPT search results, and users can complete purchases natively within the chat experience.
 *   **Secure, PCI-Compliant Commerce:** Utilizes Stripe's secure tokenization for payments, ensuring that sensitive data is handled safely.
+*   **Easy Integration:** Works seamlessly with your existing store setup with minimal configuration required.

 == Installation ==